max-schaefer/commonplace-book/religion/bible-verses.md

     > Et dixit Dominus ad Satan: increpet Dominus in te, Satan, et increpet Dominus in te qui elegit Hierusalem.
 Numquid non iste torris est erutus de igne?

-    > And the Lord said to Satan, “The Lord rebuke you, O Satan!
+    > And the Lord said to Satan, "The Lord rebuke you, O Satan!
 The Lord who has chosen Jerusalem rebuke you!
-Is not this a brand plucked from the fire?”
+Is not this a brand plucked from the fire?"

 - 4:10